RWagner2444/Random-Password-Generator/README.md

 # Random-Password-Generator
-JavaFX Application that generates random passwords.
-Saves random password to Passwords folder.
+JavaFX Application that generates random passwords and saves them.